Your AI chatbot’s name is its first impression. Don’t mess it up.

 Think about the last time you interacted with a chatbot.
 Did it feel human and helpful?
 Or was it another cold, generic “AI Assistant” that made you want to hit “Talk to a Human” immediately?

 A great name isn’t just a fun extra.
 It builds trust.
 It makes your chatbot feel like part of the brand, not just another faceless AI.
-Imagine calling an Amazon and being greeted by “ShopBot-5000” instead of “Alexa.”
+Imagine calling Amazon and being greeted by “ShopBot-5000” instead of “Alexa.”
 Which one feels more personal?

 Companies that get this right see higher engagement, better customer satisfaction, and even stronger conversions.
 Why?